n8sOrganization/simple-K8s-OIDC/README.md

 ### Configure Directory Services and OIDC

-From the `Directory` link in the left gutter, use the `Group` and `People` links to create a group and a user.
+From the `Directory` link in the left gutter, use the `Group` and `People` links to create a group called `k8s-cluster-admins` and a user.
 Set the user password to not require change on first login.
 Place the user in the group.

-For the flow of this guide, preface your group name with `k8s-` (e.g. k8s-cluster-admins)
+For the flow of this guide, preface your group name with `k8s-` (e.g. k8s-cluster-admins).

 ![image](https://user-images.githubusercontent.com/45366367/232320134-f70a913d-5eb6-4251-a0b6-d284d245f2a7.png)